haochenpan/CCM/README.md

 ### other things

+SSH private key needs `chmod 400 id` before use.

+run `rm ~/.ssh/known_hosts` when server ip changes

-download from the controller to local:
-`scp -i ./setup/id -r panhi_bc_edu@35.243.220.74:VMCM/data ./data`
+download from the controller to local: `scp -i ./setup/id -r panhi_bc_edu@35.196.187.194:VMCM/data ./data`

 ### known issues

-SSH private key needs `chmod 400 id` before use.
-In Ubuntu 14.04, sometimes nohup bg jobs (e.g. run_bench.sh) hang in ssh sessions.
+In Ubuntu 14.04, sometimes foreground jobs (e.g. run_bench.sh, btest.sh) hang in ssh sessions but not background jobs (i.e. use nohup ... &).

+### future works

+the use of gc console & use a command to populate an instance

+project wide ssh key